запуск симуляцик системной модели

 plot_result(out_beamformer, "После формирования", num_puls, t_step)

-Comparing the obtained plots, we can notice that the resulting images are identical
+Comparing the resulting graphs, you can see that the resulting images are identical.

 Conclusion

-In the example we have considered the algorithm of beamforming, taking into account the phase shift between antenna elements ("Phase Shift Beamformer ").
-The use of the algorithm in the receiving path allowed to successfully detect a useful signal against the background of the receiver's own noise.
+In the example, a beamforming algorithm was considered that takes into account the phase shift between antenna elements ("Phase Shift Beamformer").
+Using the algorithm in the receiving path made it possible to successfully project a useful signal against the background of the receiver's own noise.